-To petition for acceptance of transfer credits, the approved application must be submitted to the Academic Status and Degrees Committee c/o the Graduate Registrar, Watermen's Hall 233.
+To petition for acceptance of transfer credits, the approved application must be submitted to the Academic Status and Degrees Committee c/o the SMS Registrar, (Registrar@vims.edu).
 The application must include documentation for the course(s) proposed to supplant the core course(s), and a statement from each School of Marine Science faculty teaching the course for which transfer credits are sought.
 The faculty member's statement must indicate that he/she has reviewed the student's previous studies and is satisfied that those studies are sufficient to permit acceptance of the applicable transfer credits.